För tapperhet i fält

-De jure, the medal is still active and can be awarded to any Swedish soldier as the only still available war decoration, since the Order of the Sword—along with the three other Swedish orders—was made unavailable for Swedish citizens as of 1 January 1975 according to Swedish law.
+De jure, the medal is still active and can be awarded to any Swedish soldier.
 However nobody has been awarded either of the two medals since 1915, when the last medal was issued to an officer serving with the Swedish Gendarmerie of Persia.
 Sweden has not been in a state of war since 1814, but the medal was awarded a few times between 1814 and 1915 nevertheless.
 Besides the previous mention, the medal was awarded another four times under the rule of Gustav V whose reign started in 1907, and it was also awarded in 1899 to at least one of the Swedish volunteers in the Second Boer War.

 There has been some controversy regarding the fact that the medal has not been awarded since 1915.
 It has been argued that some of the Swedish soldiers that have served abroad on international missions should have been awarded the medal.
-One example is Furir Torsten Stålnacke who served with the United Nations in the Congo Crisis where he during a firefight got his lower jaw blown away by a bullet, but still managed to drag and carry two of his shocked comrades as well as his Carl Gustav recoilless rifle into safety.
+One example is Furir Torsten Stålnacke who served with the United Nations in the Congo Crisis where, during a firefight, his lower jaw was maimed by gunfire, but still managed to drag and carry two of his shocked comrades as well as his Carl Gustav recoilless rifle into safety.
 He was not awarded the medal as the Swedish Armed Forces at the time only wanted to award the medal if Sweden was in a state of war, which they were not.
 This however is contrary to what had been done in the cases mentioned above, as Sweden was neutral during both the Second Boer War and during Gustav V's reign, when five medals were awarded.